- The average cost of car insurance in Washington is $2,389 a year or $199 per month, based on our data analysis.

 As you age, the cost of your car insurance might change.
 As a young driver, you’ll pay more than an experienced, older driver.
 This is because younger drivers are more prone to accidents.
 The Insurance Institute for Highway Safety reports that the crash rate for teen drivers is four times higher than for drivers 20 years old or older.

-Insurers know that teenage drivers are less experienced and pose a higher risk, resulting in higher insurance premiums.
-Washington drivers between the ages of 30 to 60 typically enjoy the lowest average auto insurance rates, at about $1,583 annually.
+Auto insurance companies understand that teenage drivers typically have less experience and pose a higher risk to insure.
+In Washington, drivers aged 30 to 60 enjoy the lowest average auto insurance premiums, at $2,358 annually.

 See the average rates by age group below: